Chapter Twenty One

 "It's just me."
 Laurent urged, cutting me off.
 I paused for a moment.
 "Take a look and see."

 "Behind you."
-I quickly warned the man that was once may protector.
+I quickly warned the man that was once may protector, an almost instinctual act.
 He glanced over his shoulder before turning back to me frantically.

 "Let me in, please."
 He begged, before turning around and taking out the dead man trying to attack him from behind.
-I swallowed hard at the scene, realising that I truly didn't want this man to die.
+I swallowed hard as I observed the scene, realising that I truly didn't want this man to die.
 Even after everything that had happened, this man had done a lot for me.
 I owed him.

 "What do you want?"
 I hissed, shoving my way past him and walking towards the counter again where I had left my weapons.
 I felt much more comfortable once I was in distance of my weapons and turned back to my visitor.
 Laurent hadn't moved an inch and merely gazed at me.
 Over his shoulder, a few of the dead were banging on the windows.
 I swallowed hard, realising I would have to move soon before returning my gaze to Laurent.